Planning your ERP deployment

 1. Cloud ERP also known as SaaS ERP

 In cloud ERP, the primary licensing model is software-as-a-service (SaaS).
-The system provider will have its own data center – or may lease space on a public cloud to host its applications and systems.
+The system provider will have its own data centre – or may lease space on a public cloud to host its applications and systems.
 All hardware, systems, and support services are provided through the Internet.
 This makes implementation quicker and easier for the user company because, with all the hardware and software pieces already in place, they can start right in on the data transfer and user training.

 With this cloud ERP deployment option, your software provider will also take care of all the installation, maintenance, and support – including any and all software updates and upgrades such as adding computing power or storage.
 As well, systems, applications, and resources can “autoscaled,” or increased or decreased automatically to meet changing, short-term needs.
 This eliminates having to pay for computing resources that may sit unused most of the time as is the case with on-premise ERP systems.